RAS365/Grad_Math_Project-1/README.md

 # Grad_Math_Project-1
-A repo  containing all the files for Grad Math project-1 This project is about modeling the relationship between COVID-19 infection rates of counties in PA with the political orientation of the population and their education level.\n y -> COVID-19 infection rate of each county\n x1 -> political orientation of each county\n x2 -> education level of each county\n
+A repo  containing all the files for Grad Math project-1 This project is about modeling the relationship between COVID-19 infection rates of counties in PA with the political orientation of the population and their education level.

+y -> COVID-19 infection rate of each county

+x1 -> political orientation of each county

+x2 -> education level of each county

 first set of hurdles-
 1. There is no such thing as the political orientation of a county